The Best Work-at-Home Jobs For Retirees

 Translators are needed for all languages as well as for those who can also transcribe.
 Translators Town is one of the many choices for those who speak a second language.
 VerbalizeIt or Textmaster are good choices as well.

 Virtual assistant is something that perhaps a retired administrative assistant or paralegal may enjoy doing.
-If you have great administrative skills and don't mind working remotely, Fancy Hands or WorldWide101 may have something for you.
+If you have great administrative skills and don't mind working remotely, Fancy Hands or Time, Etc. may have something for you.

-If you're just looking for extra cash ideas, we have a post with a list of extra cash ideas for retirees that you may find helpful.
+If you're just looking for extra cash ideas, we have a post with a list of extra cash ideas that you may find helpful.

 In Conclusion